wazeerc/authy/README.md

 - Tailwind CSS for Styling
 - Zustand for State Management
 - LowDB for mock DB implementation
-- CryptoJS for Password Hashing
+- bcrypt for Password Hashing

 ### Prerequisites